BGI Group: Agriculture and biodiversity

+Animal Kingdom

+In 2004, BGI was a Member of the International Chicken Genome Consortium that published the genome of the chicken.
+In 2009, BGI published the genome of the Giant Panda.

+In 2014, BGI and scientists from 20 countries worked together to complete the genome-wide sequencing of 48 bird species.
+In 2020, BGI contributed to the completion of whole genome sequencing of 363 genomes from 92.4% of bird families.

+In 2022, BGI led research that published the world's first spatiotemporal map of axolotl brain regeneration.
+During the same year, a study carried out by BGI, Northeast Forestry University, and other institutions revealed the genomics consequences of inbreeding in the South China tiger by examining its chromosome-scale genomes and comparing it with the Amur tiger.

+In 2023, BGI and a scientific consortium jointly published a primate brain cell atlas.

 Legal disputes

 In 2019, competitor Illumina, Inc. filed multiple patent infringement lawsuits against BGI.
 In response, BGI has filed patent infringement lawsuits against Illumina alleging violations of federal antitrust and California unfair competition laws.
 In May 2022 a US court ordered Illumina to pay US$333.8 million to BGI Group after finding that Illumina's DNA-sequencing systems infringed two of BGI's patents.
-The ruling also stated Illumina infringed the patents wilfully, and that three patents it had accused BGI's Complete Genomics subsidiary of infringing were invalid.
-In July 2022 Illumina and BGI Group's MGI Tech Co. and Complete Genomics, settled US suits on DNA-sequencing technology, with Illumina agreeing to pay $325 million to settle all US litigation.
-As part of the settlement Illumina will receive a license to the BGI affiliates’ patents, and both companies agreed to not sue each other for patent or antitrust violations in the United States for three years.
+The ruling also stated Illumina infringed the patents willfully, and that three patents it had accused BGI's Complete Genomics subsidiary of infringing were invalid.
+In July 2022 Illumina and MGI Tech Co. and Complete Genomics, settled US suits on DNA-sequencing technology, with Illumina agreeing to pay $325 million to settle all US litigation.
+As part of the settlement Illumina will receive a license to the BGI affiliates' patents, and both companies agreed to not sue each other for patent or antitrust violations in the United States for three years.

+In a September 2024 testimony before the United States House Select Committee on Strategic Competition between the United States and the Chinese Communist Party, academic Anna B. Puglisi stated that she received legal threats from BGI Group for a report she wrote while serving Georgetown University's Center for Security and Emerging Technology.